 Queer Ecologies Research Cluster

 The Queer Ecologies cluster is a reading group that meets every other week to investigate how sexuality and concepts of nature have been historically linked.
 In particular, we are interested in how evolutionary and ecological science has informed what is “natural” and how we use this information to delineate certain sexual behaviors as normal or aberrant.
 Queer Ecologies seeks to examine the historical making of the natural as it relates to sexuality while communicating the overwhelming diversity of sex and gender in biology.
-For more information on this cluster, contact Kristina Lyons or Paloma Medina.
+For more information on this cluster, visit the Queer Ecology webpage and contact Paloma Medina.

 The Race, Genomics, and Media Research Cluster

 The Race, Genomics, and Media cluster examines the ways genomic research informs new discourses of difference and their junctures and disjunctures with older racialized constructs based on phenotype during colonial, postcolonial, and contemporary moments.
 We are particularly interested in how diverse media technologies of representation diffuse and reinfuse these racialized constructs in ways that rebiologize race to explain disparities in health and behavior, and their bioethical intersections with issues of research inclusion and informed consent in the absence of social justice.
 For more information on this cluster, contact James Doucet-Battle.

 Description coming soon.
 For more information on this cluster, contact Kate Darling.

 Telling the Truth: Objectivity & Justice Research Cluster